Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 DON’T BEAT YOURSELF UP.

-Overall, I think the idea of starting in December instead of January is a bit more appealing.
+Overall, I think the idea of starting in December instead of January is more appealing.
 You can take your time, allow room for a few failures, and reflect on what you really want to improve about yourself before the new year is knocking on your door.